-Do small manufacturers need a manufacturing resource planning (MRP) software to identify their ideal cycle time within a given work cell?
+Do small manufacturers need manufacturing resource planning (MRP) software to identify their ideal manufacturing cycle time within a given work cell?
 No, they don't.
 Even those companies with the most up-to-date software know that eliminating work stoppages involves seeing production in person.

 Can Production Tracking Work in Excel?